 A grandmother who worked for the NHS ambulance service for 25 years died when medics accidentally put a feeding tube into her lung and failed to spot it for more than ten hours.

 Maura Irwin, 77, had the nasal feeding tube misplaced into her lung after suffering a debilitating stroke, which then filled up and killed her, an inquest heard.

-Maura’s daughter Kathryn Scully, who is represented by London law firm Osbornes Law, said her family had to watch her “slow and painful death” as a result of the “betrayal” by NHS staff.
+Maura’s daughter Kathryn Scully, who London law firm Osbornes Law represents, said her family had to watch her “slow and painful death” as a result of the “betrayal” by NHS staff.